rapid7/insightconnect-plugins/aws_securityhub/help.md

 # Version History

 * 2.0.0 - Plugin spec update
-* 1.0.1 - New spec and help.md format for the Hub
+* 1.0.1 - New spec and help.md format for the Hub | Variable names updated as acronyms
 * 1.0.0 - Initial plugin

 # Links